Fragility-aware Classification for Understanding Risk and Improving Generalization: FI-based Model Training

+{ \begin{remark}[Regularization] The regularization term $R(\BFB)$ is included to maintain modeling flexibility.
+While \cite{shafieezadeh2019regularization} connects regularization with distributional robustness, the regularization induced by our formulation (shown later) specifically depends on differences between columns of $\BFB$.
+Retaining $R(\BFB)$ therefore allows us to decouple structural priors from distributional uncertainty.
+For example, sparsity can be enforced via an $\ell_1$ penalty while fragility is controlled independently through the robust satisficing constraint. \end{remark}}

-Next, we discuss the choice of the target $\tau$.
-When the target $\tau$ is set too large, the problem \eqref{eq:prob_general} may result in a trivial solution where the optimal $k^* = 0$ corresponds to a naive classifier with $\BFB = \BFzero$.
-To avoid this, we impose the following assumption on the target $\tau$ to regulate the value of $k$: \begin{assumption} (Nontriviality of $\tau$) There exist $\epsilon_1 > 0, \epsilon_2 > 0$ such that the target $\tau$ satisfies
+\begin{remark}[Target level $\tau$] The choice of $\tau$ is critical.
+If $\tau$ is too large, the solution becomes trivial ($k^*=0$ with a naive classifier $\BFB = \BFzero$).
+To avoid this, we impose: \begin{assumption} (Nontriviality of $\tau$) There exist $\delta_1 > 0, \delta_2 > 0$ such that the target $\tau$ satisfies